 Charter school organizers are eligible to apply for this competitive grant immediately upon being awarded a charter by their authorizer.
 Applicants are advised that successful PCSP grant recipients will be awarded a contract backdated to the date when the PCSP funding application was submitted.
 Please note that PCSP funding is competitive and therefore is not guaranteed.
 Most applicants do not receive the full amount of funding requested, and any applicant with a low application score will not receive any funding.

-The grant is administered by the Indiana Department of Education and overseen by the IDOE's Charter School Specialist, Jeff Barber.
+The grant is administered by the Indiana Department of Education and overseen by the IDOE's Assistant Director of Grants Management, Jeff Barber.
 For more information regarding funding amounts and the grant application, please contact Jeff at firstname.lastname@example.org or 317-232-9143.